-A layer of glossy ganache gives a brownie an air of sophistication ( but kids will still clamor for a slice).
+A layer of glossy ganache gives these brownies an air of sophistication (but kids will still clamor for a slice).

 - Yield: Makes about 1 dozen